Elvis Andrus Preview, Player Props: White Sox vs. Mariners

 - The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in the league.

-- The Mariners have the second-ranked team ERA across all league pitching staffs (3.71).
+- The Mariners' 3.71 team ERA ranks second across all MLB pitching staffs.

-- Mariners pitchers combine to surrender 134 home runs (1.1 per game), the sixth-fewest in baseball.
+- Mariners pitchers combine to give up the sixth-fewest home runs in baseball (135 total, 1.1 per game).

-- Woo (1-3) gets the starting nod for the Mariners in his 12th start of the season.
-He has a 4.75 ERA in 55 2/3 innings pitched, with 60 strikeouts.

-- In his last appearance on Friday, Aug.
-4, the right-hander tossed six innings against the Los Angeles Angels, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.